 - Title and Work Description

 Some artists have success using various social network sites such as Facebook, Twitter, Tumblr, and Instagram.
-If you have discovered some inspiring artists in our community, check out what they’ve done with external marketing.
+If you have discovered some inspiring artists on the Redbubble marketplace, check out what they’ve done with external marketing.
 They can be a great resource to tap into and learn from.